Sergio Maltagliati: Biography

 In 2023 he was selected for the first international Virtual Exhibition on the island of Venice Viral Human' / 'Public Art and the Metaverse.
 By means of a specially created App, it is possible to move virtually among the palaces and squares of Venice, where one can see or hear an inspired work, linked to the location.
-Scala Contarini del Bovolo, is a 15th century palace with a spiral staircase of steps that winds around the outside of the palace.
-The spiral of the chicciola brings to mind the golden spiral, many 20th century composers chose it as a model for their music.
-The work Battimenti created by Maltagliati for this place makes us reflect on the deep connection between science and art.
+Scala Contarini del Bovolo, is a 15th-century palace with a spiral staircase of steps that winds around the outside of the palace.
+The spiral of the chicciola evokes the golden spiral; many 20th-century composers chose it as a model for their music.

 He currently uses a personal computer to set up interactive sound and graphics works, open compositions where the listener has a predominant and decisive role.

 More significant works

 Since the end of the 1970s, his catalog includes instrumental compositions, performances, together with paintings, digital and interactive graphic and musical works which are often the result (given his double formation of musical and visual studies) of conversion into images and vice versa of a precise musical thought, transposed in an innovative musical writing.